EinGyinMoe/Group3/use-cases/use-case-6.md

 ### Preconditions

 We know the role.
-Database contains the data of current information of all of the city.
+Database contains current population of the countries in the continent data.

 ### Success End Condition

-A report is available for an organization user to provide city information report.
+A report is available for an organization user to provide population report.

 ### Failed End Condition